Summer in Des Moines is packed with family fun, outdoor adventures, local festivals, live entertainment, and unforgettable memories!

 - Get a pen pal for your kid and have them start writing letters.

-- Try our favorite sensory activity.
+- Try our favorite summer sensory activity.
 Kids love it, and it’s cheap and easy!

 - Visit the alpacas at Rusty Stars Alpacas in Winterset.
 Check their website for times.